mugli/learning-graphql/workshopper/exercises/basic_query_syntax/problem.md

 }
 ```

 *Now wait a minute!
 That looks more than the promised simple JSON object without data.
 What are those `query` and `fetchUser` things doing here?
-God forbid, I hope you aren't trying to sell me OData disguised as graphshit!*
+I hope you aren't trying to sell me OData disguised as graphshit!
+Are you?*

 I'm not.
 And I'm glad that you are paying attention.
-In my opinion, GraphQL's approach is much elegant than that initiative of Microsoft.
+In my opinion, GraphQL's approach is much more elegant than that initiative of Microsoft.

 ## Anatomy of a GraphQL Query: